 At the store I strolled down the cookie aisle.
 Bad idea.
 There were Oreos everywhere.
 You can’t dodge a cookie with 17 varieties.
 I told myself to stop thinking about Andy, he’s not real.
 Oreos were his crutch food.
 The night he and Caroline got into a chandelier-trembling argument (Chapter 6) he ate 2 sleeves of Oreos with a quart of milk.
 Any other guy would’ve gone out and gotten bombed with his buddies.
 Not Andy; he plopped on the couch (which he’d later sleep on) and ate 28 cookies.
 I hated that night.
 I hated when they fought.
 A friend of mine accused me of being secretly in love with Andy.
 Which is complete hogwash.
 I’m married!

 I spun the grocery cart around and headed to frozen foods.
 I’m far less emotional when I’m cold.
 My internal voice said, “Cheer up!
 Celebrate!
 You finished your first novel!”
 Right at that moment I found myself smack in front of the Carvel Cakes.
-A sign.
-A celebration was in order.
+A sign!
+Clearly, a celebration was in order.
 I felt better already.
 In fact, I started whistling−which I often do when I’m happy (or need a bathroom).
 Then I recognized the tune: My Favorite Things from The Sound of Music.
 I gasped.
 The very song Caroline hummed on that disastrous night (Chapter 10).
 If only I could’ve helped her.

 Grocery shopping was not going as planned.